DataCanvasIO/HyperGBM/docs/en_US/source/quick_start_notebook.md

 # HyperGBM: Experiment Visualization in Notebook

 This section demonstrates how to visualize a HyperGBM experiment in [Jupyter Notebook](https://jupyter.org/).
-With the [visualization tool](https://github.com/DataCanvasIO/HyperBoard/tree/main/experiment-notebook-widget), you could:
+With the [visualization tool](https://github.com/DataCanvasIO/HyperBoard/tree/main/hyperboard-widget), you could:
 1. check the experiment configurations
 2. check the dataset information
 3. check the processing information

 To use these features, an additional package needs to be installed:
 ```
-pip install experiment-notebook-widget
+pip install hyperboard-widget
 ```

 ## Example